bs22iu/Enso_docstest/docs/index.md

     ![Untitled](assets/img/Untitled%2027.png)

+#### Box Pop
-**Box Pop** – an efficient alter-tie method that allows the ego to quickly assign value to each alter-alter tie, and the next pair pops up quickly.
+An efficient alter-tie method that allows the ego to quickly assign value to each alter-alter tie, and the next pair pops up quickly.

 - **Label:** what you want to call the relationship/tie
 - **Value:** what numeric value you want to assign to tie